Children of the Gods: Home media

 The new edit introduced scenes that did not make the original cut, as well as trimmed, moved, and in some cases entirely cut some scenes.
-Among the changes was the possession Sha're, which whilst still present in episode, the nude shots Vaitiare Bandera were removed.
-Scenes involving Apophis harem of women were cut as were some scenes between General Hammond & Major Samuels.
+Among the changes was the possession of Sha're, which whilst still present in episode, the nude shots of Vaitiare Bandera were removed.
+Scenes involving Apophis' harem of women were cut as were some scenes between General Hammond & Major Samuels.
 The possession of Major Kawalsky which sets up the subsequent episode "The Enemy Within" was also removed.
-A beat to explain how Apophis left Stargate Command on Earth, a question which was Wright was had frequently been asked was added in, along with additional exposition and character moments.
+A beat to explain how Apophis left Stargate Command on Earth, a question which Wright had frequently been asked was added in, along with additional exposition and character moments.
 Michael Shanks, Amanda Tapping and Peter Williams were among the cast members who were asked to provide automated dialogue replacement, whilst Christopher Judge re-recorded all of his dialog.
-During the process, Wright deliberated using scenes from a season 5 episode, "Threshold" which has scenes that overlap with "Children of the Gods" and further Teal'c decision to turn against the Goa'uld, however Wright ultimately decided it wasn't necessary.
+During the process, Wright deliberated using scenes from a season 5 episode, "Threshold" which has scenes that overlap with "Children of the Gods" and further Teal'c's decision to turn against the Goa'uld, however Wright ultimately decided it wasn't necessary.

 On July 21, 2009 "Children of the Gods - The Final Cut" was released as a standalone DVD.
 The release included Richard Dean Anderson's first ever DVD commentary, along with a 7-minute "Back to the Beginning" featurette detailing the changes made by Wright.

 The original cut of "Children of the Gods", along with the rest of season 1 was first made available to download in January 2008 on iTunes and Amazon Unbox.